J4L0x/J4L0x/README.md

 ## 🔮 Goals

-- Graduate from UEF without becoming a cryptid.
+- Graduate from UEF without becoming a fucking goblin.
 - Get into the tech industry and pretend I know what I’m doing.
 - Become the type of dev who gets paid to Google things faster than others.